GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
 - signature weapons are automatically reloaded when holstered
 - skill damage also boosts status damage
+- staggering yourself while interacting with an object instantly completes the interaction
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades
 - swapping to another weapon halfway through a reload will still reload your other weapon